 The following sample shows how to use an

-<add-to-group> element to place a custom action group relative to an entry in the Tools menu.
+<add-to-group> element to place a custom action group relative to an entry in the menu.
 The attribute

 relative-to-action references the action